esinanturan/Malcore-Free-Courses/The Journey/Windows PE Structure.md

 ## Sections

 A section in a PE file represents different parts of the file the contain code, data, and other resources that make the file execute.
 Each section is defined by a header that describes its properties, size, and memory alignment.

-You can see a visualization of the sections of the file used for this course here: [https://m4lc.io/course/winpe/sections](https://m4lc.io/course/winpe/sections)

 Common sections in PE files include:
 - `.text`